API & developers

 Step 2 — Open (create) an inbox

 POST /api/inbox/open with JSON body { "email": "local@domain" }.
 Append ?api_key=YOUR_API_KEY when you need member-tier domains (verified account).
 Omit the query param for guest-only domains.
+The JSON response includes visibility (public or private) and recipient.

 curl -sS -X POST "https://your-domain.example/api/inbox/open?api_key=YOUR_API_KEY" \